 When to see a doctor

-Usually, a groin strain will get better on its own with time and rest.
+Usually, an adductor strain will improve with time and rest.
 However, if you think you strained your groin and have symptoms that persist beyond one to two weeks, see a doctor to rule out other injuries and ensure you get the proper treatment.
-During your visit, your doctor will ask about your injury, the pain you are experiencing, and whether you have had similar injuries before.
+During your visit, your doctor will ask about your injury, the pain you are experiencing, and whether you have had similar injuries.
 A physical examination will look for signs of injury, such as swelling and bruising, and the doctor may ask you to stretch your leg to see your range of movement.

-After the physical examination, your doctor may recommend an x-ray or magnetic resonance imaging (MRI) test.
-These imaging tests provide detailed pictures of the affected area.
-They help your doctor confirm the diagnosis, determine the severity of your injury, and help define best course of treatment.
+After the physical examination, your doctor may recommend an X-ray or magnetic resonance imaging (MRI) test.
+These imaging tests provide detailed pictures of the affected area and rule out other more serious causes of your pain.

 Non-operative treatment